 First Published: February 21, 2018… Last Updated: Jan 6, 2023

-Thank you for stopping by the One Hot Oven blog.
-Please leave a comment to say Hello, or just let me know what you are baking these days; I always love hearing from fellow bakers.
-Have any questions or want to chat about the recipe?
-My contact information is on my about page, and I’ll be happy to help.
+Please leave a comment to say hello or tell me what you are baking; I always love hearing from fellow bakers.
+Do you have any questions or want to chat about the recipe?
+Please visit my About page for information, and I’ll be happy to help!

-About Jere'
+About Jere’ Cassidy

 From learning to cook on a farm in Indiana to culinary school in California, my passion for food is never-ending.
-Turning on my oven to bake something for friends and family is my happy place, and I am glad to be here at One Hot Oven sharing both sweet and savory family-friendly recipes for your cooking and baking inspiration.
+Turning on my oven to bake something for friends and family is my happy place.
+I am glad to be sharing sweet and savory family-friendly recipes for your cooking and baking inspiration.

 This recipe lacked the one thing than all scones should have, and that’s a crumbly texture.
 Rolling the dough overworked it and made a more bread or cake-like consistency.
 It tasted good but it was not a scone.